axismaps/axis-jekyll/_posts/2016-05-13-san-fran-typographic-map-v3.md

 ![Blue Water]({{ site.baseurl }}/media/posts/2016/05/water.png)

 ### Stronger Parks
-Large parks, such as Golden Gate and Presidio, that had once been light green, were darkened so they would stand out better against the page background.
+Large parks, such as Golden Gate and the Presidio, that had once been light green, were darkened so they would stand out better against the page background.
 These areas are important landmarks and by increasing the contrast, readers are more quickly able to get oriented.

 ![Parks]({{ site.baseurl }}/media/posts/2016/05/parks.png)

 ### Beaches
 Ocean, China, Baker, Marshall, and East beaches were added to the west and north sides of the peninsula.
-So as not to get lost among all the other text, they are shown in a unique font (Museo 500 italic) and color (beach-brown).
+So as not to get lost among all the other text, they were given a unique font (Museo 500 italic) and color (beach-brown).
 The text is oriented to flow with the contours of the coastline.

 ![Beaches]({{ site.baseurl }}/media/posts/2016/05/beach.png)